myanmarnet/opencv_simple_face_tracking/README.md

 Mac OS - https://www.learnopencv.com/install-opencv3-on-macos/

 Completed the installation step.Open Folder FaceTracking and then  your favourite text-editior open with FaceTracking.py.
-Add your path xml file  these line "features = cv2.CascadeClassifier('add xml file in your installition directory ')"
+Add xml file  path these line "features = cv2.CascadeClassifier('add xml file in your installition directory ')"

 And then run sudo python FaceTracking.py in terminal or command prompt.
 -- If you have getting error,try on jupyter notebook.